Why Wellbeing Matters in Modern Perioperative Care

 Exceptional patient care starts with supported, connected and healthy healthcare professionals.

-The upcoming October conference builds on that foundation by bringing together leading experts and multidisciplinary professionals to explore the latest developments in perioperative medicine and critical care, while still recognising the importance of collaboration, mentorship and clinician wellbeing alongside clinical excellence.
+At our recent Well-being Retreat, delegates had the opportunity to step back and reconnect with the human side of healthcare.
+The upcoming October conference builds on that foundation, bringing together leading experts to explore developments in perioperative medicine and critical care while recognizing the importance of collaboration and mentorship.

-This year’s programme includes sessions covering:
+This year’s programme includes sessions on:

 What’s new in prehabilitation